awsdocs/amazon-rekognition-developer-guide/doc_source/procedure-moderate-images.md

 The image must be in either a \.jpg or a \.png format\.
 You can provide the input image as an image byte array \(base64\-encoded image bytes\), or specify an Amazon S3 object\.
 In these procedures, you upload an image \(\.jpg or \.png\) to your S3 bucket\.

 To run these procedures, you need to have the AWS CLI and AWS SDK for Java installed\.
 For more information, see [Getting Started with Amazon Rekognition](getting-started.md)\.
 The AWS account you use must have access permissions to the Amazon Rekognition API\.
-For more information, see [Amazon Rekognition API Permissions: Actions, Permissions, and Resources Reference](api-permissions-reference.md)\.
+For more information, see [Actions Defined by Amazon Rekognition](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrekognition.html#amazonrekognition-actions-as-permissions)\.

 ## <a name="to-detect-moderation-labels-in-an-image"></a>